 If you believe you will ride trough vast, desolate deserts, think again.
-You will ride next to windmills, huge freaking windmills, across the tarmac highway, only the last twenty minutes involved riding trough the sand dunes.
-But not everything you see is this disappointing, the food is great and both the sunset and sunrise are stunning.
+You will ride next to windmills, huge freaking windmills, across the tarmac highway, only the last twenty minutes involved riding through the sand dunes.
+But not everything you see is this disappointing, the food is great, and both the sunset and sunrise are stunning.

 Sunrise with a camel and sporty girl doing yoga during sunrise.

 But the highlight of the trip was by far when the “beer man” arrived with ice-cold beer for sunset; he didn’t arrive on camel himself (beer would never be cold then) but with a Nissan Micra!
 Yes!